-For those who like cycling less or simply have less time, there are also many bike tours to do in the bay of Mount Saint Michael by bike on a half-day.
+For those who like cycling less or simply have less time, there are also many bike tours to do in the bay of Mont Saint-Michel by bike on a half-day.
 I have selected some of my favorite cycling routes here:

 Guyoult river route and fishermen route

 This circuit makes you discover the Bay along the Guyoult river.
 Starting from EDD Hostel, you go north.
-Discover the must-see village of Mont Dol with its breathtaking view of the Mount Saint Michael’s Bay.
+Discover the must-see village of Mont Dol with its breathtaking view of the Mont Saint-Michel’s Bay.
 On your way, you have the opportunity to observe the flora and fauna of the Dol marsh.

 Finally you arrive at Vivier sur Mer, a charming fishing village.
 Reward yourself for this great effort by tasting the famous “bouchot” mussels.
-After gaining strength, continue on the cycling route, towards Mount Saint Michael.
+After gaining strength, continue on the cycling route, towards Mont Saint-Michel.
 Along the Bay, you can observe the shore fishermen, the mussel parks, the fisheries on one side.

 On the other side, by getting closer to Cherrueix, we will see four windmills facing the Bay, one behind the other, where buckwheat flour was once made.
 The last one, the “Moulin de la Saline”, has been restored.
 If you arrive at the right time, you may have the opportunity to see it spin !